duneaught/diversitymod/README.md

 Important Notes:

+To uninstall Rebirth mods, remove everything from the resources directory EXCEPT the "packed" folder.
+(It is critically important to leave the "packed" folder and its contents unchanged.)
+It is recommended to uninstall other Rebirth mods before installing Diversity Mod.

-Running diversitymod.exe generates and automatically installs Diversity Mod by writing files to The Binding of Isaac Rebirth resources directory.
+Running diversitymod.exe generates and automatically installs Diversity Mod by writing files to The Binding of Isaac: Rebirth resources directory.

 Conflicting mod files in the resources directory will be overwritten.
 Non-conflicting mod files from previously installed mods will remain and affect play.

 If the resources directory is not in the default Steam location, the Diversity Mod files will be written to the directory containing diversitymod.exe, and must be manually moved to the resources directory.

-After running diversitymod.exe, The Binding of Isaac: Rebirth must be restarted for the changes to take effect.
+Running diversitymod.exe starts The Binding of Isaac: Rebirth.
+If Rebirth is already running, the game is automatically closed and re-started.

-To uninstall Rebirth mods, remove everything from the resources directory EXCEPT the "packed" folder.
-(It is critically important to leave the "packed" folder and its contents unchanged.)
-You may want to do this before installing Diversity Mod.

 ---

 Change log:

+version 0.4
+- automatically starts (or restarts) isaac-ng.exe
+- generates a random seed when no seed is entered
+- fixed so A Quarter (ID74) is a possible starting item
+- changed to have an INCLUDE list instead of an EXCLUDE list
+- changed random starting items method to random.sample()

 version 0.3
 - added Super Bandage (ID92), Blood Bag (ID119), Magic 8 Ball (ID194), Black Lotus (226), & The Body (ID334) to list of excluded passives